SAP-archive/BUILD/Contribution.md

 **To submit your completed code, do the following**:

-**7.**   Make a pull request, and wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies.

-**Note**:  For more information on making a pull request, see [Creating a Pull Request](https://help.github.com/articles/creating-a-pull-request)
+**7.**  Push the changes on your fork,  and submit pull request for original repository.
+Fore more information, see [Using Pull Requests](https://help.github.com/articles/using-pull-requests/).

 **Note**:  For guidelines on commit messages, see the [Project Norman Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Project%20Norman%20Style%20Guide.md).

 **After you have submitter your completed code, do the following**:

-**8.**   Wait for a reviewer to review and approve your code.
-When you have submitted a pull request, a qualified review on the project team reviews your contribution to evaluate whether it can be committed to the master copy of the project, whether further discussion and development for further consideration, or whether it is not accepted as a contribution.
-It is generally expected that some communication is required with contributors after they have submitted a pull request, and quite rare that a contribution is accepted without qualification on the first attempt.
+**9.**   Wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies.
+For more information on the the reviewing process, see <a href="#Reviewers">Reviewers</a>